mindsublimes/venuerific_test/README.md

 * for normal user login with email: user@gmail.com, password: 123456

-* sign up from browser user will be default as normal user
+* admin

-* admin can create a post by clicking on create new post button also can edit, delete or view the posts

-* admin user can logout by clicking on top right user icon and then click logout
+	can create a post by clicking on create new post button also can edit, delete or view the posts can logout by clicking on top right user icon and then click logout

-* normal user can only view,create and edit the posts
+* normal user

-* normal user can edit the post by clicking on post title, can create new post by clicking on create post button that is on the top right corner of navbar

-* normal user can logout by clicking on logout button that is opposite to create post button
+	can only view,create and edit the posts can edit the post by clicking on post title, can create new post by clicking on create post button that is on the top right corner of navbar can logout by clicking on logout button that is opposite to create post button